Murilo Rubião: Biography

 Rubião was born in Carmo de Minas city, in the state of Minas Gerais, Brazil, to Eugênio Alvares Rubião and Maria Antonieta Ferreira Rubião.
 He attended school in Conceição do Rio Verde, then studied law in Belo Horizonte, graduating in 1942.
 In 1947 he released his first collection of short stories, O ex-mágico.
 The book won little acclaim and Rubião began work as a political advisor.
 In 1951, he became head of the governor's office of Presidente Kubitschek.
 Between 1956 and 1961 he served as cultural attaché of Brazil in Spain.
 In 1966 he founded the Literary Supplement of the Official Gazette of Minas Gerais, which became the most widely distributed literary supplement in Brazil.

 The publication of O pirotécnico Zacarias in 1974 brought Rubião sudden literary fame.
 He is believed to have influenced many Brazilian authors, among them José J. Veiga and Moacyr Scliar.
 Rubião died in Belo Horizonte on September 16, 1991.

+Adaptations and translations

+Several of his works have had adaptations for other languages, such as cinema.
+Among them: "A Armadilha", "O pirotécnico Zacarias", "O ex-mágico da Taberna Minhota" and "O bloqueio".
+For the theater: "O ex-mago", "The piranha lounge" (play based on the author - several short stories) and"O ex-mago da Taberna Minhota".
+His main short stories have been translated into English, German, Czech and Spanish.